-Despite that, there’s no debate: Gray hair is beautiful!
-But if you’re feeling unsure about the whole thing, we’ve answered all your questions, including “What’s the best way to let gray hair grow out?”
+If you’re feeling unsure about the whole thing, we’ve answered all your questions about growing gray hair out gracefully, including, “What’s the best way to let gray hair grow out?”
 Try these foolproof tips for letting gray hair grow out to achieve your most regal mane ever.

 Many women are disheartened by the sight of gray hairs and frantically try to hide this sign of aging.
 But your salt-and-pepper tresses are nothing to be ashamed of.
 The rule of thumb is that 50 percent of people age 50 will have gray hair — so chances are you aren’t the only one pondering the gray hair grow-out process.

 “There has always been a fascination with youth and preserving youth,” Grace Ilasco, co-owner of California’s the Color Lounge, tells the Huffington Post.
 “We need to change that by highlighting natural beauty, and that includes accepting the natural process of our graying hair.”

 And considering the emergence of the gray hair trend (yes, young people are actually choosing to dye their hair gray), it’s possible we’re slowly moving in the direction of normalizing this change.
 Plus there are plenty of actresses and actors with gray hair — like Jamie Lee Curtis, Helen Mirren, Paula Deen, of course, silver fox George Clooney — who love their locks.

 “I wanted to stop [dying my hair] way before I did,” Curtis admitted to Marie Claire back in 2007.
 Once she stopped with the dyes, “I had people who were emphatic in their disapproval, insisting it would age me.
 Now they’re all eating crow and saying how right I was to do it.”
 You go, girl!

 How do you transition from dyed hair to gray?